Mahabaleshwar: Tourism

 Mahabaleshwar is a popular tourist destination in Maharashtra.
 Attractions include many hill side look out points with views of surrounding hills, valleys and forests such as Bombay Point, Arthur Seat, Kates Point, Lodwick-Wilson Point, and Elphinston Point.
 Wilson Point is the only location in Mahabaleshwar where both the sunrise and sunset can be seen.
 The town also has a man-made lake dating back to British era called Venna Lake.
 The lake is a popular place for boating.
 It is surrounded by a market and food stalls that are popular with the tourists.
 Other attractions include the Lingmala waterfall.
 Old Mahabaleshwar is a place of pilgrimage with its Mahadeo temple.
 The temple is the source of the five rivers Krishna, Koyna, Venna, Savitri and Gayatri.
 Being a relatively cool place, many temperate region crops such as strawberries, raspberries, and mulberries have been grown in Mahabaleshwar and surrounding hills.
 Principal amongst these crops is Strawberries.
 Strawberry plantations, and the produce they offer are also a popular tourist activity.
 The Mahabaleshwar strawberry was granted the geographical indication (GI) tag in 2010.
 As a popular tourist destination, Mahabaleshwar has hotels and accommodation to suit different budgets.

 Pratapgad

-A popular place to visit is the historic fort of Pratapgad built by Chatrapati Shivaji.
+A popular place to visit is the historic fort of Pratapgad built by Chatrapati Shivaji Maharaj.
 It is the site of the encounter between Shivaji Maharaj and Bijapur general, Afzal Khan, where the latter was defeated and killed by Chhatrapati Shivaji Maharaj.
 There are small shops, restaurants and a handicrafts store.
 Many schools also arrange educational trips to the fort.
 The fort is also on many trekking routes of the area.